eamejiastanford/aa241x_mission/README.md

  - positions can be as integers or as decimal values, positive or negative

 Each file must begin with `id` and then be followed by a number (e.g. `id1`) that is treated as the mission index number.
 This mission index number can be set as a launch file parameter for the mission launch file or a node level argument for the mission node (depending on how you choose to start the mission).

+## General Hints ##

+### ROS Hints ###

+For a more detailed explanation of ROS, the elements of a package, and some of the code elements, check out the [ROS Tutorials page](http://wiki.ros.org/ROS/Tutorials) that contains a lot of very useful information (tutorials 2-6, 8, 10, and 11 should be read).
+In addition to the tutorials, an effort has been made to comment the code to help explain what some of the elements are doing.

+### Catkin Make Hints ###

+TODO: describe how to add a message to a package.